-- there are wheelchair accessible portable toilets near the stage/vending areas and also in the campground.
+- there are wheelchair accessible toilets near the stage/vending areas.

-- there are plenty of level camping spots in the main campground. there is a hill to get to the stages, but no steps. there is also a family campground that has access to the stages via a packed gravel driveway.
+- there are plenty of level camping spots in the main campground.
+There are inclines to get to the stages, but no steps.

-- the chapel stage seating is all grass, most of which is a slight incline down to the stage. the main stage is on a level arena and behind that is a fairly steep grass-covered hill. there is some shade at the chapel stage in late afternoon (when most music takes place on that stage). there is not much shade at the main stage but the music does not start there until evening.
+- the chapel stage seating is all grass, most of which is a slight incline down to the stage; the Terrapin stage is on a level arena and behind that is a fairly steep grass-covered hill.

-- there is a fairly smooth dirt road that runs between both stages, to the pavilion, showers, and through the vending area.
+- there is a fairly smooth gravel road that runs between both stages, to the pavilion, showers, and through the vending area.

 - there are hot showers that are wheelchair accessible.